Gasoline use contributes to air pollution

 Laws like the Clean Air Act reduce environmental effects

-The United States used about 392 million gallons of gasoline per day in 2017.
+The United States used about 392 million gallons of finished motor gasoline per day in 2018.
 Most consumers use gasoline in cars, light trucks, and motorcycles, but they also use it in small aircraft, boats and other watercraft, and landscaping and construction equipment.
 Some of the environmental laws in the United States focus on reducing pollution from these sources.

 Burning a gallon of gasoline (that does not contain ethanol) produces about 19.6 pounds of carbon dioxide.